 - Using qualified native plant contractors, woody invasive shrubs were mowed and mulched by forestry mowers (winter, 2022).
 Desirable native woody species were identified and protected during forestry mowing.
-Some hand cutting will complete this work in summer, 2022.
+Some continued hand cutting will complete this work.

 - Prescribed goat grazing will occur for up to three full seasons in spring and fall to reduce the viability of invasive shrub species and knock back the expected flush of garlic mustard following initial removals.